Sherece West-Scantlebury, Ph.D.

 Involved in philanthropy for 25 years, Dr. West-Scantlebury served as CEO at the Foundation for Louisiana and as a program associate at the Annie E. Casey Foundation.
 Her professional career includes nearly 30 years of experience in community development, public policy and advocacy, and public service.

-In addition to running the Winthrop Rockefeller Foundation, Dr. West is active in a number of nonprofits and philanthropy organizations.
+In addition to running the Winthrop Rockefeller Foundation, Dr. West is active in a number of nonprofits and philanthropy organizations, and she is a mentor to several nonprofit leaders and young foundation executives.

 - PhD, Public Policy, University of Maryland, Baltimore County, Maryland